Jordaneddielinton93/Amigo_qouteGen/README.md

 <img src="./src/components/images/ReadMeWireframe2.svg">

-These were my Low/Mid fedelity Wireframes.
+These are my Low/Mid fedelity Wireframes.
-Since i had a time limit i  did not want to get hooked into doing wireframes for many days, so i spent most of the time building the site since things change while building.
+Since i had a time limit i did not want to get hooked into doing wireframes for many days like i tend todo, so I spent most of the time building the site since things change while building.
 <hr>
 <br>